TheFloodDragon/Vault/README.md

 - Removed Vault's update checker and need for config files
 - Updated to natively support newer versions of Minecraft
 - Removed all built-in support for old permissions and chat plugins
-- Moved existing commands under the `vault` command and revised them
+- Moved existing commands under the `/vault` command and revised them
 - Lombok has been implemented to reduce boilerplate code
 - Migrated from using Maven to Gradle